 Why Freeze Croissants?

-When freezing croissants, there are a few dos and don’ts to keep in mind to ensure that they maintain their taste and texture.
-Here are some tips for freezing croissant dough successfully:
+When freezing croissants, remember a few dos and don’ts to maintain their taste and texture.
+Here are some tips for freezing the dough successfully:

 - Do freeze the croissants as soon as possible after baking or purchasing them.
 Freezing fresh croissants extends their shelf life longer.